Disability-related complaints and feedback

 Get support and advice to guide you through the complaints process if you feel you have been treated unfairly because of disability.

-- South Australia's Equal Opportunity Commission administers anti-discrimination and equal opportunity laws
+- South Australia's Office of the Commissioner for Equal Opportunity administers anti-discrimination and equal opportunity laws.

 - Disability Standards for Education 2005 ensures that students with disability can access education and training free from discrimination and on the same basis as other students.

-Provide online feedback or make a complaint about services funded through the state government on the Department for Communities and Social Inclusion's (DCSI) client feedback page.
+Provide online feedback or make a complaint about services provided by the state government on the Department of Human Services (DHS) client feedback page.

 You can raise your complaint directly with the relevant department or local council if you have a general complaint.